 If a butterfly makes their presence known to you, whether it’s in real life, through the media, in art, or in some other setting, pay attention.
 There are no coincidences.
 Let the butterfly who has crossed your path expand your awareness and sense of wonder.
 The butterfly has a message for you.
-Below are some general meanings applied to butterflies, and there’s more detail below about butterfly symbolism in different cultures.
+Below are some general meanings applied to butterflies that can give you a clue about what this interaction could mean in your life.
+And you’ll find more details below about butterfly symbolism in different cultures.

 Symbols of Transformation and Change